 13. Simple greys

 This bathroom is pretty simple, however, the use of grey has given it a classy finish.
-The same tone of grey has been used for the walls, floors and cabinetry whilst the mirror reflects more of those spectacular greys around the room.
-The white toilet and sink have brightened up the space and the greenery from the faux plant brings some life into the overall bathroom atmosphere.
+The same tone of grey has been used for the walls, whilst the mirror reflects more of those spectacular greys around the room.
+The white toilet and sink have brightened up the space and the wooden cabinet brings some life into the overall bathroom atmosphere.

 14. Grey feature wall

-The way this grey feature wall continues through to the flooring works really well.
-I love the cutout shelf in the wall which is the perfect home for a little plant.
+A grey feature wall that continues through to the flooring can work really well.
+You can even install a cutout shelf in the wall which is the perfect home for a little plant.
 Get two jobs done at once by watering your plant while you’re in the shower!
-The large floor to ceiling window brings lots of natural light into the space which makes this shower area light, bright and airy.
+Having a large floor to ceiling window also bring lots of natural light into the space which makes the shower area light, bright and airy.

 15. Farmhouse comfort

-This farmhouse bathroom is welcoming and calming with the warm grey tones and family-friendly practicality.
-I love the way the ‘wet look’ shiny tiles have been used in the shower room which visually separates the two areas.
-However, the same tiling has continued from the main bathroom area through to the shower recess which seemingly brings the two areas together.
+A farmhouse bathroom is welcoming and calming with warm grey tones and family-friendly practicality.
+I love the way ‘wet look’ shiny tiles can be used in the shower room which visually separates the two areas.
+However, the same tiling can continue from the main bathroom area through to the shower recess which seemingly brings the two areas together.

 16. Clean and bright

-The design in this minimalistic space has maximised the narrow bathroom space.
-The slick grey walls and grainy grey countertop work in perfect harmony together.
-And the glass shower screen makes this bathroom seem bigger and more open, especially with the bright light coming from the skylight above the shower.
+A beautiful design in a minimalistic space can certainly maximise a narrow bathroom space.
+Slick grey walls and grainy grey countertops work in perfect harmony together.
+Adding a glass shower screen can make a grey bathroom seem bigger and more open, especially with the bright light coming from a skylight above the shower.

 17. Grey cabinetry

-This homely space utilises grey successfully through the darker grey cabinetry, lighter grey walls and fuzzy grey bath mats which brings warmth and coziness into the bathroom.
+A homely space can utilise grey successfully through darker grey cabinetry, lighter grey walls and fuzzy grey bath mats which brings warmth and cosiness into the bathroom.